Buses from Berlin to Poznań

 What bus companies travel from Berlin to Poznań?

-There are two bus lines that have daily service from Berlin to Poznań that you can search and book on Wanderu.
+There are two bus lines that have daily service from Berlin to Poznań that you can compare and book on Wanderu.
 Of these two carriers, FlixBus usually offers more choice, with 24 scheduled trips per day.

 First launched in Germany in 2013, FlixBus has become one of the largest intercity bus companies in Europe.
 Its fleet travels through nearly every country in Europe, including the U.K. FlixBus operates an average of 24 trips from Berlin to Poznań, and usually makes the trip in about 3 hours and 45 minutes.
 On your trip, you'll enjoy Wi-Fi and live GPS, as well as restrooms, air conditioning, and power outlets.